This story is being updated as news develops during this crisis. The last update was on Friday, April 3.

 Researchers are starting to get hints of just when patients are most contagious.
 Infected people may shed infectious virus both before and after they have symptoms.
 That’s according to one study posted March 8 at medRxiv.org.
 It describes nine people who contracted the virus in Germany.
 This study finds that people are mainly contagious before they have symptoms and in the first week after showing signs of disease.

-Scientists identified these nine people some time after they had been exposed to the virus.
+Scientists identified these nine people after they had been exposed to the virus.
 So they don’t know for sure when exactly people begin giving off the virus.

 After the eighth day of symptoms, the researchers could still detect the virus’s genetic material, called RNA, in patients’ swabs or samples.
 At that point, however, they could no longer find infectious viruses.
 That’s an indication that antibodies made by the body’s immune system are killing viruses that get out of a patient’s cells, Wendtner says.